ccverak/carloscastellanos.dev/content/posts/2019-04-10-continuous-delivery-serverless-code-pipeline.md

 3. In the Add deploy stage, skip the deploy stage (this will be configured by our project)
 4. Confirm the pipeline creation

-We are now ready to push changes to our Github project which will trigger the Code Pipeline via webhooks and Run our project-automated Code deploy.
+We are now ready to push changes to our Github project which will trigger the Code Pipeline via webhooks and Run our project-automated code deploy.

-Congratulations if you got to this point you are 80% done, really.
+Congratulations if you got to this point you are 80% done :>

 [If you are an automation advocator don't worry, there are ways to automate this process, let me recommend you this references:]